alecsavvy/ddex-go/README.md

 # DDEX Go

-A comprehensive Go implementation of DDEX (Digital Data Exchange) standards with full Protocol Buffer, JSON, and XML serialization support.
+A comprehensive Go implementation of DDEX (Digital Data Exchange) standards with native XML support and Protocol Buffer/JSON serialization.

 ## What is DDEX?